mdennis281/py-pwa-launcher/README.md

 ## How It Works

-1. **Get Chromium**: Finds system Chrome/Edge or downloads portable Chromium
+1. **Detect Browser**: Searches for installed Chromium-based browsers on your system
 2. **Build Command**: Creates command with `--app={url}` and PWA flags
 3. **Launch**: Starts browser in app mode with PWA features enabled